 Many of the folks who buy their produce in season from local farmers have learned to love this unusual, old-fashioned fall and winter vegetable — even though they may not have grown up eating it.
 Kale is a little-known relative of broccoli and cabbage, with a taste that appeals to both adults and children.
 During my years as a kale lover, I’ve run into a number of kale-eating families with young children who relish the vegetable steamed and served simply with butter or perhaps vinegar, with salt and pepper to taste.
 Deb Kaldahl of the Abundant Life Seed Foundation in Port Townsend, Wash., says steamed kale is one of the few cooked vegetables her children will eat.

-An elite member of a highly nutritious family of foods called the “dark-green leafy vegetables,” kale is kin to broccoli and collards, which are its closest relatives; spinach: Swiss chard; and beet, mustard and turnip greens.
-All are good sources of vitamin K, the B-vitamin folic acid, and betas carotene, which is converted to vitamin A in the liver.
-Dark green leafy vegetables also are exceptionally high in other carotenoids, including zeaxanthin and lutein, which are powerful antioxidants that protect us from degenerative illnesses like cancer, cardio-vascular disease and age-related macular degeneration (the leading cause of blindness among the elderly).
+An elite member of a highly nutritious family of foods called the “dark-green leafy vegetables,” kale is kin to broccoli and collards, which are its closest relatives; spinach; Swiss chard; and beet, mustard and turnip greens.
+All are good sources of vitamin K, the B vitamin folic acid, and beta carotene, which is converted to vitamin A in the liver.
+Dark-green leafy vegetables are also exceptionally high in other carotenoids, including zeaxanthin and lutein, which are powerful antioxidants that protect us from degenerative illnesses such as cancer, cardiovascular disease and age-related macular degeneration (the leading cause of blindness among the elderly).

 Growing Kale Varieties

-The other kind of kale, the Siberian or Napus type (Brassica napus), actually is more closely related to rutabagas.
+The other kind of kale, the Siberian or Napus type (Brassica napus), is actually more closely related to rutabagas.
 With its tender leaves, it has become popular in recent years as an ingredient in many of the imaginative salad mixes being grown by home gardeners and market farmers.
-Thanks to the introduction of new colors and forms in the last few years, an excellent selection of both the Scotch Curled and Napus types are available commercially.
+Thanks to the introduction of new colors and forms in the past few years, an excellent selection of both Scotch Curled and Napus types are available commercially.

-Over the years I’ve heard many claims as to just how cold hardy kale can be.
-To find out which kale could best stand up to the vagaries of short fall days and cold conditions, I enlisted the help of several kale connoisseurs from across the country: gardener and photographer David Cavagnaro in Decorah, Iowa; plant breeder and seed grower Frank Morton of Wild Garden Seed in Philomath, Oregon; and Micaela Colley, farm manager at Seeds of Change in Santa Fe, New Mexico.
-We also had a test site for a cold showdown in Maine, where kale often can be counted on until Christmas, but an early, very cold fall laid the crop to waste before we could get any results.
+Over the years, I’ve heard many claims as to just how cold-hardy kale can be.
+To find out which kale could best stand up to the vagaries of short fall days and cold conditions, I enlisted the help of several kale connoisseurs from across the country: gardener and photographer David Cavagnaro in Decorah, Iowa; plant breeder and seed grower Frank Morton of Wild Garden Seed in Philomath, Ore.; and Micaela Colley, farm manager at Seeds of Change in Santa Fe, N.M.
+(We also had a test site for a cold showdown in Maine, where kale often can be counted on until Christmas, but an early, very cold fall laid the crop to waste before we could get any results.)

 Results of the Kale Trials